Louise Harnby | Crime Fiction and Thriller Editor

 Picture

-I have two learning centres on my website, one for authors and one for editors.
+I divide the resource centre on my website into two sections, one for authors and one for editors.

-Each topic has an image.
-Clicking on that picture takes the visitor to a section further down on the page that contains useful relevant content.
+Each topic has an image and button.
+Clicking on that button takes the visitor to a new page that contains useful relevant content.
 Maybe it's a blog post, a Word file, a PDF booklet, a video, podcast or an Excel spreadsheet.

-1. Learning centres help visitors find your useful stuff
+1. Resource centres help visitors find your useful stuff

-It's much easier for a visitor to navigate from one resource to another when you offer clearly titled images in one place than it is to find what you want in a search bar or blog archive.
+It's much easier for a visitor to navigate from one resource to another when we offer clearly titled signals in one place.
+Finding information via a search bar or blog archive isn't as effective.

-And if they get distracted, it’s easy to start the content review process all over again back in the centre.
+And if your visitor gets distracted, it’s easy for them to start the content review process all over again back in the centre.
 That might not be so easy if they’re on a 7-year-old blog with several hundred articles on it, especially if the ones they want to read sit in different subject- or month-archives.

-2. Learning centres keep your visitors on your site for longer because there’s more to engage with
+2. Resource centres keep your visitors on your site for longer because there’s more to engage with

 The more goodies you offer visitors, the greater their engagement.
 That’s good for obvious reasons – you’re helping your clients, showing them you’re engaged with their problems, and are willing and able to solve them.